 - Regain control of systems and network.

 NIST recommends creating containment strategies in advance according to factors such as major incident types, email, network and malware to facilitate decision-making.

 Eradication is the elimination of the components of an incident.
-It includes things like removing malware, eliminating malicious user accounts and identifying vulnerabilities that were exploited as part of the security incident.
+It includes removing malware, eliminating malicious user accounts and identifying vulnerabilities that were exploited as part of the security incident.

 Recovery is the restoration of systems to normal operation following a security incident.
 Recovery tasks include restoring files from backups, reinstalling application software from known-good media, mitigating vulnerabilities identified in the eradication phase and changing passwords.

-Post-incident activity centers on lessons learned to accomplish two things: Improve the incident response capability, and prevent the incident from recurring.
-The types of questions asked during the post-incident phase include the following:
+Post-incident activity centers on lessons learned to improve the incident response capability and prevent the incident from reoccurring.
+The following are some types of questions typically asked during the post-incident phase:

 - What happened, exactly?
 Build an incident timeline to determine this.